Er-F/Er-F/README.md

 - **Project 03:** [Analyzing LinkedIn Job Listings – Topic & Sentiment Calculations](https://github.com/Er-F/02_Project_Analysis)
 - **Project 04:** [Data Engineering: Building a Simple Data Warehouse using DBT & Medallion Architecture](https://github.com/Er-F/04_Project_DBT)

-Some projects have a more finished look than others, usually because they were abandoned for new pursuits.
+Some projects have a more finished look than others, usually because they were abandoned for new and interesting topics.
+Feel free to use the code for inspiration!

 ## Project Topics
 - **Machine Learning:** Model comparison, building from scratch, hyperparameter tuning, and explainability.